 Because the cornerstone of buying or selling a home is face-to-face interaction, the way we do business has been altered.
-Open houses and showings have been cancelled, conducting inspections and funding loans have become trickier, and even tasks like having documents notarized have created delays.
+Open houses and showings have been cancelled.
+Conducting inspections and funding loans have become trickier.
+Even tasks like having documents notarized have created delays.
 Consequently, sellers may pull their homes off the market, while buyers may suspend their search.
 However, if we’ve learned anything from America’s ongoing toilet paper panic, it’s that adjusting to life amid COVID-19 requires us to prioritize rational analysis over gut impulse.

 If you’re thinking about buying or selling a home – now or in the near future – you don’t necessarily have to abandon your efforts.
 By staying informed and working with experienced industry professionals, such as agents, attorneys and financial advisors, you can still achieve your real estate goals with a few strategic adjustments.
 Start by asking yourself the following key questions to determine how you might best navigate the real estate market during this (or any) global crisis.

 Should I withdraw my home from the market?

 Many sellers have withdrawn or are thinking about withdrawing their homes from the market because they don’t want to accumulate more days on the market when they are unable to conduct showings.
 A “withdrawn” status means that a home is not currently being shown, but the seller is still actively engaged with their agent.